martychen888/CrawlerAgent/README.txt

 `https://www.trademe.co.nz/a/property/residential/sale/auckland`)

 🧾 Prompt Template
-Write a custom instruction to the AI.
-For example:

-    From the following scraped HTML content, extract the following for each property:
+Below is a list of property listing descriptions.

+Extract the following fields from each:
-    - Title or address
+- Title (or address)
-    - Price (rent or sale)
+- Price (sale or rent)
+- Number of Bedrooms
-    - Number of bedrooms and bathrooms
+- Number of Bathrooms
 - Location
-    - Listing URL
+- Listing URL (if available)

-    Format it as a CSV with columns: Title, Price, Beds, Baths, Location, URL
+Format the result as a CSV table with the following columns:
+Title,Price,Beds,Baths,Location,URL

 {data}

 > NOTE: The `{data}` placeholder is required — it gets replaced with the scraped HTML content.